 Employers are highly motivated to run background checks.
 If an employee has a criminal record and commits more crimes after they are hired, the employer may be accused of negligent hiring.
-A background check can reveal felony convictions, misdemeanor convictions, dismissed charges, and acquitted charges.
-Employers always evaluate these findings with caution.
+A background check screening can reveal felony convictions, misdemeanor convictions, dismissed charges, and acquitted charges.

 The employer might ask for further information from the applicant, depending on the type of job that’s available.
 This information includes education verification, drug screening, reference checks, employment history, motor vehicle records, driving records, and more.

 Employers face serious consequences of hiring the wrong person.
 Research by CareerBuilder shows that up to 30 percent of U.S. employers reported a single unfortunate hire costing the organization in excess of $50,000.

 The second most common reason to conduct a background check is credit history.
 Credit bureaus prepare credit reports after gathering information from various sources.
 Financial institutions and credit card companies provide credit bureaus with data.
 These maintain consumer credit records.

 Not all credit reporting services dispose of the same information, but the type of information that shows up is generally identical.
 It includes identifying information such as date of birth, name, and address.
 A credit report can list previous credit inquiries made by financial institutions, retailers, and other lenders.
 Another piece of information that may show up is tradelines, which indicate accounts maintained with loan providers.
 They might include the type (credit card, car loan, mortgage, etc.) and date of the account opened, the loan recipient’s payment history, the current account balance, the credit limit or loan amount, and more.